Man Killed, Another Hurt In Hit-And-Run On Christmas Eve In Wilmington

 A 37-year-old man, from Wilmington, was thrown into a ditch off the east side of the road.
 He was evaluated by medics on the scene but refused treatment.

-The other victim, a 32-year-old man from Philadelphia, was thrown into the road due to the impact of the vehicle.
+The other victim, 32-year-old Bryan Lott from Philadelphia, was thrown into the road due to the impact of the vehicle.

 He was taken to Christiana Hospital where he was pronounced dead.